The Impact of Silence and Subtlety In Sari Fishman’s Poems

 In Young Werther and I, Fishman presents love as an agonizing yet rapturous experience, full of both passion and pain.
 The poem begins with movement: “We dance/agonizing into the yellow / rapturing into the blue.”
 Here, Fishman raises a sense of emotional fluctuation, where love is at once excruciating and euphoric.

-The choice of colours, yellow and blue, adds depth to the imagery, with yellow representing brightness or caution and blue symbolizing melancholy.
+The choice of colors, yellow and blue, adds depth to the imagery, with yellow representing brightness or caution and blue symbolizing melancholy.
 She illustrates the duality of love, which can lift us to unimaginable heights while simultaneously dragging us down into despair.

 As the poem progresses, the intensity of this emotional dance only deepens: “plugging love at one another / like two pistols.”
 The violent metaphor of love as a gunfight shows the idea that intimacy can feel like both a battle and a connection.
 Love, in this context, is both a weapon and a surrender, an act of mutual vulnerability that carries the potential for both harm and healing.